ricardo774-774/rest-api-express/README.md

 This is an advanced skeleton of a project in nodejs and express, with complete cruds and many interesting sections like:
 JWT Creation
 Logs with google account
-validations
+Validations
+Searches from db
 Etc..
-I invite you to review it and use it in your personal projects, good luck =). project updates.
+I invite you to review it and use it in your personal projects, good luck =).

 Project updates:
-- New routes and search section in db
+- Upload files and protect them
+- Get files

 ### Ejecutar en desarollo
 1. Clonar repositorio